Is there a difference between ABA and IBI?

 How can you practice social skills in a home-based program?

 Community outings are great for practicing social skills with typically developing peers.
-Your local library, Early Years Centre, or YMCA will have many drop-in programs that therapists can attend with the learner.
+Your local library, Early Years Centre, or YMCA may have many drop-in programs that therapists can attend with the learner.

 Who will be a part of the therapy team?

-Most teams will consist of a Clinical Supervisor, Senior Therapist, and at least one ABA Therapist.
+Most teams will consist of at least one ABA Therapist, a Senior Therapist, and a Clinical Supervisor.

 How much does therapy cost?